Estuary

 Conclusion

-Whether your team needs lightweight dashboards in Sheets, enterprise-scale analytics in Snowflake or BigQuery, or flexible storage in Iceberg or Delta Lake, Estuary Flow makes it simple to capture and sync Stripe data automatically.
-No scripts, no delays, and no manual exports.
+Whether your team needs lightweight dashboards in Sheets, enterprise-scale analytics in Snowflake or BigQuery, or flexible storage in Iceberg or Delta Lake, Estuary makes it simple to capture and sync Stripe data automatically.
+No custom scripts, fewer manual exports, and fresher data for teams that need Stripe records outside the Stripe dashboard.

 Start small with a spreadsheet or go big with a warehouse — either way, your data stays live, accurate, and ready for action.